zoltanctoth/ceu-cloud-class/week1.md

 * * *

 ### TCP/IP
+- How do we make sure that data, even large amounts of data, gets to where it needs to go, and does so “fairly”, so that a single piece of data doesn’t take up more space than it should?
+- How do we send the data and make sure whoever gets it knows what to do with it?
+- Maybe we could label the data in order, so that the recipient knowns that whichever data they get belongs in whichever order it’s supposed to
+- Additionally, if some data gets lost along the way, TCP allows us to ask for the missing data and complete it

 - IP goes beyond addresses
   - Set of conventions computers and servers follow to allow intercommunication
 - Fragmentation like in the envelope example are supported by IP